ax-va/AxVaGlobe/README.md

 # pyglobe3d
 PyGlobe3D is a free open-source logical-graphical Python library for creating globes by surface units like hexagons and working with them.

-The surface units are mainly hexagon-like polygons (consisting of six triangles joined together) and also tvelve additional pentagon-like polygons (consisting of five triangles joined together) lying in the vertices of the icosahedron.
+The surface units are mainly hexagon-like polygons consisting of six triangles and also tvelve additional pentagon-like polygons consisting of five triangles and lying only in the vertices of the icosahedron.
 They form a sphere or a part of a sphere.

 <img src="https://user-images.githubusercontent.com/85578981/127783633-d5dc5e1b-57e8-426b-ae48-cb57790e715e.png" data-canonical-src="https://user-images.githubusercontent.com/85578981/127783633-d5dc5e1b-57e8-426b-ae48-cb57790e715e.png" width="400"/>